Contact & FAQs

 If you have any questions about our grinders then take a look through these FAQs

 The Aergrind is compact, holds about 30g of beans and has 38mm titanium nitrided burrs.
-It's our quality portable compact grinder.
+It's our precision compact coffee grinder.

-The Feld47 is larger, with 47mm titanium burrs offering more controlled adjustment than the Aergrind and Feldgrind and is great for dialling in espresso.
-It holds about 47g of beans.
+The Feld47 is larger, with 47mm titanium burrs offering more controlled adjustment than the Aergrind.
+It holds about 47g of beans and the fixed rod crank arm make grinding very smooth and easy.

 A basic brushing every now and then depending on usage should be sufficient - a broad tipped, long handled artist's brush or narrow toothbrush would be suitable.
 Occasionally wiping with a barely damp cloth is all that is required for the outer body of the grinder.
 A quick grind of a few grams of uncooked rice can be used to clean the burrs if they have not been used for a while.
 Please store in a dry place in general but particularly if you do not intend to use the grinder on a daily basis.
 Full cleaning instructions can be found here.